VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

   # scrape_offset: <duration>

   # series_limit is an optional limit on the number of unique time series
-  # a single target can expose during all the scrapes.
+  # a single target can expose during all the scrapes on the time window of 24h.
-  # By default there is no limit on the number of exposed series.
+  # By default, there is no limit on the number of exposed series.
   # See https://docs.victoriametrics.com/vmagent.html#cardinality-limiter .
   # The series_limit can be set on a per-target basis by specifying `__series_limit__`
   # label during target relabeling phase.